devmarkusb/dev/apps/elements_of_programming/README.md

 InputType(F, i): i'th input type of functional procedure F.

-Interpretion of a datum: an entity corresponding to a datum.
+Interpretation of a datum: an entity corresponding to a datum.

 Load: obtain content of an address.